davenverse/shellfish/docs/tutorial/creating_cli.md

 end parseUpdateFlags
 ```

-Because the update flags can come on any order, we use a recursive function to match each flag and its value, and then we create a list of `Flag` that will be passed to the `updateCommand` function like sayed before.
+Because the update flags  are unordered, we use a recursive function to match each flag and its value, and then we create a list of `Flag` that will be passed to the `updateCommand` function like defined before.

 ## Main